 If you want to have a coaching program that’s already done for you, has been tried and tested on thousands of people, you can find out about the Coach with Confidence program here.
 It’s a completely customizable health coaching program that includes all of the topics I listed above.

 You can also grab your free Discovery Session Guide HERE, where you’ll get a comprehensive template and scripting for your initial consultation.
 You’ll know EXACTLY what to say so you’ll feel more confident about turning prospects into paying clients.

 If you plan to launch an online coaching program, be sure to check out this post where I break it down for you, step by step.

 JOIN our FREE mastermind group on Facebook where we share ideas, troubleshoot and brainstorm.
 If you are a certified health coach, fitness professional or nutritionist, be sure to join us.

+If you want an influx of new clients in 10 days or less, running a free challenge is one of the best ways to do it!
 A free challenge can open the gates for people to learn more about you in a no-risk way and see how you may have the solution to their problem.

 Benefits of Launching a Challenge